-Ottawa (ON) – May 11, 2020 – The Canadian Medical Association Foundation (CMAF) is announcing today a $10 million donation to address the needs of vulnerable populations affected by the COVID-19 pandemic in communities across Canada.
+Ottawa (ON) – May 11, 2020 – The CMA Foundation (CMAF) is announcing today a $10 million donation to address the needs of vulnerable populations affected by the COVID-19 pandemic in communities across Canada.

 Through a strategic collaboration with the Federation of Canadian Municipalities (FCM), the CMAF is donating funds directly to municipalities to support their efforts to reach, protect and assist their most vulnerable residents — including those experiencing homelessness, food insecurity and mental health and substance use challenges.